Integrating and Learning on Spatial Data via Multi-Agent Simulation

 We organized two Utah data science events that helped promote spatial data science.

-The PIs are leading the development of AI emphasis and minors, with aim to develop training programs to benefit the next generation of spatial data scientists.
-More details to come.
+• The PIs are leading the development of AI emphasis and minors, with aim to develop training programs to benefit the next generation of spatial data scientists.
+The Minor in AI has launched.

 Personnel: